-DLNR NEWS RELEASE: Hanalei Stream restoration project is completedPosted on Nov 9, 2015 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: Hanalei Stream restoration project is completedPosted on Nov 9, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 (HANALEI, KAUAI) – Hanalei Stream is again flowing freely and within its banks after the completion of a multi-million dollar stream restoration project.
 Hanalei is one of only two EPA National Heritage rivers west of the Rockies.
 A breach in its bank, 20 years ago, diverted water from the stream and often flooded adjacent properties after heavy rains.
 This break also reduced stream flow entering an intake pipe that provides water for Hawaii’s largest taro

 growing complex, and habitat for endangered native birds within the Hanalei National Wildlife Refuge.